dell-asm/dell-ciscoucs/docs/ciscoucs_serviceprofile_power_readme.md

 # --------------------------------------------------------------------------
 # Access Mechanism
 # --------------------------------------------------------------------------

-This module uses the rest-client gem ( Version 1.6.7) to interact with the ciscoucs.
+This module uses the rest-client gem ( Version 1.6.7) to interact with the Ciscou UCS.

 # --------------------------------------------------------------------------
 #  Supported Functionality